infinum/frontend-handbook/Angular/Angular guidelines and best practices/DatX data store.md

 import '@datx/core/disable-mobx';
 ```

-Then we need to overwrite mobx path so that it can be resolved by datx, albeit to an **empty** file:
+Next, we need to overwrite mobx path so that it can be resolved by datx, albeit to an **empty** file:

 ```ts
 // /tsconfig.json